 NOTE: Please vote in the current AGM - you will receive a voting 'token' by email this month.
 Approval is needed to make important proposed changes to the CLA Constitution.
+Voting can take just a few minutes.

 Be prepared!

 Be prepared for some highly controversial matters to be dangled before the Australian people when the government thinks the time is right over coming months.